 Making the most of your new camera does not need to be complicated.
 Take time to learn and practice.
 You will come to appreciate the fresh quality your photos have when you move away from using any auto-exposure settings.

 Maybe most photographers don’t shoot in manual mode, but if you’re serious about taking outstanding photos it’s good to learn.

 ‘What mode should I shoot in?’.
 This is one of the most common questions I’m asked by people who take our photography workshops.
 I explain to them why I prefer shooting in manual mode and then spend a few hours teaching them how.

 When people are more comfortable sticking with aperture priority mode, I’ll teach them other aspects of photography.
 However, most of our workshop attendees are excited at the challenge of learning how to shoot in manual mode.

 Shooting in manual mode is not as difficult as many people think.
 Cameras have so many options for how you can control them it can be confusing for beginners.

 Coming back to basic controls and learning how to set them yourself is probably something your camera manual did not teach you.
 Camera companies seem to think photography is for dummies.
 This is why they automate everything as much as possible.

-I believe you can be more creative shooting in manual mode.
-The reason is because our eyes see differently than our DSLR does.
-We see a wider range of tone.
-Cameras cannot record detail in the brightest and darkest parts of a composition in high contrast situations.
+I believe you can be more creative in shooting in manual mode.
+The reason is that our eyes see differently than our DSLR does.
+We see a wider range of tones.
+Cameras cannot record detail in the brightest and darkest parts of composition in high contrast situations.

-How you set the exposure meter has an affect on this.
+How you set the exposure meter has an effect on this.
 I’ll teach you about setting the exposure meter later in this article.

 Don’t Rely on Your Cameras AI to Set Your Exposure